 Figure 1 illustrates the model and constructs for this paper.
 The model shows HRM practices as a mediator of workforce WC and directly impacting SC.
-Variables to operationalise the constructs have been taken from preveious studies through a comprehensive review of relevant literature.
-The relevant literature variable measures were isomorphically adapted and contextualised to the research to generate a miatrix for the study variables (Bechman et al 2017).
+Variables to operationalise the constructs have been taken from preveious studies through a comprehensive review of relevant literature which measures were isomorphically adapted and contextualised to the research to generate a matrix for the study variables (Bechman et al. 2017).